Orbit-Transformer-Management/Transformer-Management/README.md

 ---

-## 📌 Current Implementation (Phase 2)
+## ⚙️ Phase 3 – Interactive Annotation & Feedback Loop

+We have completed phase 3 focusing on enhancing user control, data accuracy, and model improvement.

+### 🖊️ Interactive Annotation Tools

+On the anomaly detection view, inspectors can now directly interact with the AI-detected anomalies by:

+* Adjusting existing anomaly markers (resize, reposition)
+* Deleting incorrect detections
+* Adding new anomaly markers by drawing bounding boxes

+Each annotation captures:

+* Annotation type (added / edited / deleted)
+* Optional comments or notes
+* Timestamp and user ID

+This feature empowers users to refine detections and ensure high-quality inspection records.

+### 🗃️ Metadata and Annotation Persistence

+All annotation changes are automatically captured and saved in the backend.
+Each record includes:

+* User ID
+* Timestamp
+* Image ID
+* Transformer ID
+* Action taken

+When the same image is revisited, existing annotations are automatically reloaded, maintaining a consistent inspection history.

+### 🔁 Feedback Integration for Model Improvement

+The system now facilitates the automatic collection of high-quality training data, enabling continuous model retraining (Finetuning).

+- Feedback Log Generation: A service endpoint allows for the export of a structured JSON log containing:
+   - The Final Human-Validated Annotations
+   - Annotator metadata

+- Automated Retraining Readiness: This exportable log can be formatted for direct ingestion to Roboflow, setting up the automated finetuning of the model when enough new, corrected data is accumulated.

+---

-We have completed **Phase 2 – Automated Fault Detection & Inspection Comments**, which introduces AI-powered analysis and feedback management, enhancing the system’s intelligence and usability.
+## 📌 Phase 2 – Automated Fault Detection & Inspection Comments

+In phase 2 we introduced AI-powered analysis and feedback management, enhancing the system’s intelligence and usability.

 ### 🔍 Roboflow AI Integration